-- A. Surface Preparation: Clean and prepare surfaces to be insulated.
+- A. Surface Preparation: Clean and dry surfaces to receive insulation.
+Remove materials that will adversely affect insulation application. - B. Surface Preparation: Clean and prepare surfaces to be insulated.
 Before insulating, apply a corrosion inhibition coating to surfaces to be insulated as follows: - 1.
-All non-galvanized ferrous components with a service temperature below ambient: Coat with one full coverage coat of specified corrosion inhibition coating.
-Consult coating manufacturer for appropriate coating materials and application methods for operating temperature range.
+All non-galvanized ferrous components with a service temperature below ambient (chilled water and chilled water/glycol systems): Coat with one full coverage coat of specified corrosion inhibition coating.
+Consult coating manufacturer for appropriate coating materials and application methods for operating temperature range. - C. Coordinate insulation installation with the trade installing heat tracing.
+Comply with requirements for heat tracing that apply to insulation. - D. Mix insulating cements with clean potable water; if insulating cements are to be in contact with stainless-steel surfaces, use demineralized water.